chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

 ![Overview no map selected](../img/user_interface/overview_no_map.png)

-Take note that the centeral pane under `Map` is white and black striped and over on the right panel, under `Map View`, `Current World` is blank.
+Take note that the central pane under `Map` is white and black striped and over on the right panel, under `Map View`, `Current World` is blank.
 This indicates that no world is selected.
 Click on `Change World` to select or change the world.

 ![Change World/World selection](../img/user_interface/right_pane/select_world.png)